Numerical Analysis for Real-time Nonlinear Model Predictive Control of Ethanol Steam Reformers: Conclusion

 \section{Conclusion}

 This paper provides a detailed analysis of the reduced-order model for an ethanol steam reformer that employs no approximations when converting a system of singular nonlinear distributed parameter systems to a system of nonlinear ordinary differential equations for computing the states required in nonlinear model predictive control formulations.
-We also go over the theoretical analysis of both the original and reformed systems, which is accomplished by establishing the uniqueness and existence theorem for quasi-linear and linear first order systems.
-Despite the fact that we only have one point of singularity, we explain how to deal with it numerically.\\
+We also go over the theoretical analysis of both the original and reformed systems, which is accomplished by establishing the uniqueness and existence theorem for quasi-linear and linear first-order systems.
+Despite the fact that we only have one point of singularity, we explain how to deal with it numerically.
 We also examined the potential of attempting to turn the system into a conservation law, which appeared to be impossible, but an attempt to convert the system into a conservation/convection law was successful.
-Finally, we offer some numerical analysis of the system and some techniques to solving it.
-Our results are consistent with those of prior works, allowing us to feed these ODE solvers into a Nonlinear Model Predictive Control method. \\
+Finally, we offer some numerical analysis of the system and some techniques for solving it.
+Our results are consistent with those of prior works, allowing us to feed these ODE solvers into a Nonlinear Model Predictive Control method.